-|The Republic, 1794, Antoine-Jean Gros|
+|The Republic, 1794, Antoine-Jean Gros

 These liberties, all of them, are false in principle.
 Christianity alone is true and binding upon all men.
 By the will of God, Christianity has the right to exist and to spread throughout the world, to demand faith and obedience from all men, as every man is bound to seek his salvation in Christ.
-Every doctrine opposed to God's Word, and all morals contrary to God's moral law, are condemned without further proof or appeal.
+Every doctrine and ideology opposed to God's Word, and all morals contrary to God's moral law, are condemned without further proof or appeal.
 Neither religious error nor moral evil, the two deadly poisons for the intellect and the will, can ever have any right of existence.
 It follows, therefore, that no individual or government may lawfully place any obstacle to the exercise of this exclusive right of the Christian Faith without incurring divine judgment.
-In fact right and duty are correlative terms; the right of one person necessarily implies the duty of others to respect that right.
-Again, therefore, it follows that neither individual nor government can lawfully claim for error or evil, heresy, godlessness, and immorality a natural right to exist or expand.
-Error and evil have no such right; on the contrary, it belongs exclusively to truth and goodness.
+In fact, right and duty are correlative terms; the right of one person necessarily implies the duty of others to respect that right.
+Therefore, it follows that neither individual nor government can lawfully claim for error or evil, heresy, godlessness, and immorality a natural right to exist or expand.
+Error and evil have no such right; on the contrary, rights belong exclusively to truth and goodness.
 Herein we find in principle the inevitable condemnation of these modern liberties.
 Indeed they're nothing but the proclamation of the rights of error and evil, and the open refusal to respect and protect rights belonging exclusively to Christ and his church.
 This is clearly implied in the description given above of these liberties.

 These alleged liberties, understood in this way, are contrary not only to faith but to reason itself.
-Let's examine briefly a few of the fatal effects produced by the application of Leftist social doctrines.
+Let's examine briefly a few of the fatal effects produced by the application of Liberal social doctrines.

 What About Man's Free Will?